MysteryBlokHed/webpack-ts-userscript-library/README.md

 ```

 The template is also configured to be easily published to npm for developers that don't want to `@require` the library.

+### Documentation

+Documentation is generated with TypeDoc.
+On GitLab repositories, the latest documentation is automatically built and hosted on GitLab Pages.

 ## Customizing the template